 It’s healthy that you can express sadness.
 Just make sure that you won’t let yourself be buried in it.
 If you feel trapped, you should immediately get professional help.

 Breakups can trigger our past trauma that we cannot deal with on our own.
 Therapy will help you get through it to find hope and joy again.

 [Read: 42 rules to forget someone you love & cared for as fast as possible]

 In this stage, you decide that you want to be independent.
 You realize that rebounds are not worth your time, so you’re determined to pursue a self-discovery journey.
 The problem is that you may be faking this stage as a front.

 This is actually a good stage to be in for some time.
 The truth is, you don’t need anybody to be happy.
 But if you’re only faking being happy alone, and you’re really dying inside, get through this stage by talking to someone.
 Express your feelings and get the opinion of someone who really is happy about being alone.

-#7 The “I’m so over them” stage.
-Along with your newly found single status, you’ll go through a phase where you are overly “so over” your ex.
-This includes posting deliberate “over them” memes and quotes on your social media pages even though you, and probably everybody around you, can see that you’re not over them.
+This stage is an attempt to show off your “single and loving it” attitude.
+You’ll do something embarrassing like posting deliberate “over them” memes and quotes on your social media, even though you, and probably everybody around you, can see that you’re not over them.

 Breakups are, without exception, messy and painful.
 Nobody will tell you that a breakup is easy.
-Although there are many complex stages of a breakup, the guide above will help you not only identify each of the breakup stages, but will also get you through each of the stages with your dignity intact.
+Although there are many complex stages of a breakup, the guide above will help you not only identify each of the breakup stages, but also get you through each of the stages with your dignity intact.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.